Asrinidhi20/ExchangeRateDifference/README.md

 1 ) Open and register exchangerate-api.com

-2 ) Register Exchange Rates Data API and Get API key
+2 ) Register Exchange Rates Data API and Get API key(The API key in the project is only valid until 15 feb 2024)

 ## Design Patterns Used